 This was the last book which I wrote in my days of doctoring at Southsea, and marks an epoch in my life, so I can now hark back to some other phases of my last years at Bush Villa before I broke away into a new existence.
 I will only add that “The White Company” was accepted by “Cornhill,” in spite of James Payn’s opinion of historical novels, and that I fulfilled another ambition by having a serial in that famous magazine.

 These remembrances should act as inspirations for writers in Portsmouth, and indeed, everywhere.
+It’s one reason I decided to celebrate him and his greatest creation Sherlock Holmes by bringing out a facsimile reprint of the first appearance of A Study In Scarlet through my publishing company, Life Is Amazing.
 The truth is, the most famous writers come from somewhere.
 One of those places could be where you are right now.
 In fact, one of those writers could be you.

 [NB: This article was updated on 12th February 2019]